ef4/prember/README.md

 Your webserver needs to do two things correctly for this to work:

 1. It should use a file like `about/index.html` to respond to URLs like `/about`.
 This is a pretty normal default behavior.
-2. It should use `_empty.html` to respond to unknown URLs (aka 404s).
-In a normal Ember app, you would have configured `index.html` here instead, but we may have already overwritten `index.html` with content that only belongs on the homepage, not on every route.
+2. It should use `_empty.html` to respond to unknown URLs (404s).
+In a normal Ember app, you would configure `index.html` here instead, but we may have already overwritten `index.html` with content that only belongs on the homepage, not on every route.
 This is why `prember` gives you a separate `_empty.html` file with no prerendered content.

 ## Options